 How Do They Work?

 The process is simple, which, of course, is the point.
-After submitting a form explaining the service you need, you'll be assigned a professional who will discuss the particulars involved in that specific task.
-A lawyer can research, complete, and submit documents for you, or simply provide you with template forms and guidance to do it yourself.
-The process varies depending on the task needed, but the goal is to reduce the legwork on your end, whether by transferring it to an expert or providing as-you-go guidance to expedite the process.
+After submitting a form explaining the service you need, you'll be assigned a professional who will discuss the particulars involved in this specific task.
+A lawyer can research, complete, and submit documents for you - or can simply provide you with template forms and the guidance necessary to do it yourself.
+The process varies depending on the task at hand, but the goal is to reduce your legwork, whether this is by hiring an expert to get you started or by obtaining as-you-go guidance to help expedite the process.

 What Services Do They Provide?